mannax2012/swg-discord-bot/README.md

         "ChatChannel": "chatchannel",
         "NotificationChannel": "staffchannel",
         "NotificationMentionRole": "staff",
-	"NotificationMentionUserID": "If role is left blank, you can put a Discord user ID here to notify a single user" },
+	    "NotificationMentionUserID": "If role is left blank, you can put a Discord user ID here to notify a single user", "AutoRestartTimer": 60,
+        "//AutoRestartTimerComment":  "Auto restart timer in minutes.
+If omitted, there will be no auto-restart.
+You will need forever or pm2 to use this feature."
+    },
     "verboseLogging": false
 }